The Matter of Seggri: Points of view

 The story is told from five different points of view, each contributing to this central commentary on gender roles in a different way, building a theme very evident to the reader.
 The importance of the varied gender roles is discussed in "The Ethnographic Sensibilities of Ursula K. Le Guin" by the feminist anthropologist Beth Baker-Cristales.
 She explains Le Guin's exploration of culture and the differences that are focused on how Le Guin uses ethnography in her writings.
 Ethnography's goal is to explore cultural phenomena where the researcher observes society from the point of view of the subject of the study.
 Whereas most ethnographic writing is realist, Le Guin's writing completely controls and invents the world in "The Matter of Seggri" through her use of speculative fiction.
 Cristales argues that Le Guin’s writing style has an "anthropological sensibility" and her work shows interest in how societies work and how cultures are formed.
-This directly relates to "The Matter of Seggri" because two of the protagonists are somewhat of anthropologists themselves.
+This directly relates to "The Matter of Seggri" because two of the protagonists are similar to anthropologists in role.
 Captain Aolao-Olao and Merriment both go to Seggri to report back to their own worlds about the state of Seggri.
 They go to the experimental society and explore the culture, the society itself, and learn how everything within it functions.
 "In so much of Le Guin's work, the protagonists are anthropologists by another name.
 These characters inevitably face the question of how to conceptualize and react to cultural difference and, in the process, exemplify some of the field experiences and model some of the ways anthropologists tend to look at cultural others."
 Cristales hypothesizes that as Le Guin's parents were prominent American anthropologists, Le Guin was conditioned to think about the underlying circumstances that drive societal interactions by her parents, and so Le Guin's science fiction is so deeply rooted in societal interactions and the culture that they create.